rcbalugay/dentistDjango/ARCHITECTURE.md

 ### Phase 3
 Planned separately:

-- evaluate moving models out of legacy apps
+- evaluate further legacy app reduction
-- plan migrations carefully before changing model ownership
+- decide whether `website` and `dashboard` can be slimmed down further
+- plan future infrastructure changes, such as PostgreSQL migration, as separate projects